 Menu ≡ ╳

-Industry and regulatory agencies continue to struggle implementing CDISC for both the study workflow and in support of the submission review process.
+The drug development industry and regulatory agencies continue to struggle with implementing CDISC for both the study workflow and the submission review process.
 Several factors contribute to these ongoing challenges including limitations within the CDISC standards themselves and the inability to represent complex relationships across clinical information in limited tools such as Excel.

-In our personal lives we live in a connected world where all our information in linked together (e.g. Facebook, LinkedIn).
-We take the availability of information for granted and don’t realize what’s under the covers to link that information together.
-If you search for information about a disease a family member has, e.g. Alzheimer’s, you receive a LOT of interconnected information which helps you understand more about the disease and make better decisions about your family member.
+In our personal lives we live in a connected world where all our information is linked together (e.g. Facebook, LinkedIn).
+We take the availability of information for granted and don’t realize what’s under the covers which links that information together.
+If you search for information about any disease a family member has, e.g. Alzheimer’s, you receive a LOT of interconnected information which helps you understand more about the disease and make better decisions about your family member.

 Information within our clinical trials has the same dynamic relationships but unfortunately, we store our standards and data in just 2 dimensions with no robust way of linking that information.

 THE PROBLEM – Separate data sets with variables and values.

 The real problem lies in trying to pull this information together in a meaningful and clinically relevant way for a clinician who is trying to reach a conclusion.
 The problem arises when these connected and interrelated data points become disconnected and unrelated when we try to represent them.

 Whereas technologies such as Google and Facebook integrate these relationships inside their data, in our world the institutional knowledge in our heads is what connects the data points.
 There are no electronic links between the data and nothing that really provides traceability likes everyone claims.

 Our industry provides ‘specifications’ or ‘metadata’ that supposedly describe what our data will look like.
 But neither of them actually interacts with each other!
 This gives us this false sense of traceability or compliance that because we are checking the box saying we have specifications, we have better quality data.
 In reality, we are fooled into believing that our ‘specs’ give us quality data.